cta-observatory/ctapipe/docs/api-reference/instrument/index.rst

     * `CameraDescription` (describes the camera)

       * `CameraGeometry` (describes the geometrical aspects of the camera, e.g. only that which is needed by reconstruction methods)

       * `CameraReadout` (describes the aspects related to the waveform readout e.g. sampling rate and reference pulse shape.geometrical aspects of the camera, e.g.

-        * [to come: classes to hold more detailed hardware-level info about a camera]

 .. toctree::